-Web browsers as consumers - JavaScript
+AJAX - Web browsers as web services consumers

-The standard use of web browsers: retrieve contents and display them to endusers, has no place in the web services model.

-Having said that, the fact is, modern web browsers are themselves platforms where applications can be run, for instance using JavaScript.
+The standard use of web browsers: retrieve contents and display them to end-users, has no place in the web services model.
+Having said that, the fact is, modern web browsers are themselves platforms where applications can be run, namely by using JavaScript.

-The XMLHttpRequest object is an HTTP client available in JavaScript, by using it, JavaScript applications/functions may become web services' consumers.
+The XMLHttpRequest object class is an HTTP client available in JavaScript, by using it, JavaScript applications may become web services' consumers.

-In this object, the open() method is used to create a request (not actually send it), any HTTP method can be used over a specified URL, by default the request is asynchronous.
-HTTP header lines can be settled one by one with the setRequestHeader() method before finally sending the request to the provider by calling the send() method.
+In such objects, the open() method is used to create a request (not actually send it), any HTTP method can be used over a specified URL, and HTTP header lines can be set, one by one, with the setRequestHeader() method.
+Then the request may be sent by calling the send() method, request are, by default, asynchronous.

-Asynchronous request means when calling the send() method the application will not be blocked waiting for the response, this is most important for a web browser.
+Asynchronous means when the send() method is called, the application will not be blocked waiting for the response, this is most important for a web browser.
+Before sending the request, call-back functions must be settled, they will be automatically called when a response arrives.